-It is prohibited to sell, distribute, use, or possess alcoholic beverages, controlled dangerous substances and/or compounds not prescribed by a physician, while under the jurisdiction of the school.
+It is prohibited to sell, distribute, use or possess alcoholic beverages, controlled dangerous substances and/or compounds not prescribed by a physician, while under the jurisdiction of the school.
 Any student involved in these acts shall be subject to suspension and/or expulsion.
 In addition, criminal charges will be filed for possession of these substances.

 Students suspected of "being under the influence" will be referred to the school nurse and building administrator.
 The student's home school shall be contacted and made aware of the student's condition.
-The parent/guardian will be contacted to pick-up the student.
-The student is required to be examined by a medical professional within 24 hours.
-The student may not return to school until they can provide written notice from the doctor indicating whether or not the substance interferes with the student's physical or mental ability to perform in school.
-If the parent or guardian cannot select a physician or obtain an appointment, the student will need to be taken to the nearest emergency room or urgent care.
-In either case, the student must be examined within 24 hours and a written report shall be furnished to OCVTS administration.
-If the written report of the medical examination is not provided within twenty-four hours of the referral of the student, the student shall not be allowed to return to school until such time as a positive determination of alcohol or other drug use is received from the examining physician, unless the student was also removed for violating the Code of Student Conduct.
+There will be a best faith effort made to contact the parents or guardians, and the parents or guardians shall arrange for an immediate screening by a physician to diagnose whether the student is under the influence.
+If the parent or guardian cannot select a physician or obtain an appointment, the student will be taken to the nearest emergency room for screening.
+In either case, the student must be screened within 24 hours and a written report shall be furnished to OCVTS administration.